brandonbiggs/marvin-robot/docs/Full-Reference.md

 ```

 ### Set Volume
 You can change the speaker volume of the Lego Mindstorm.
 The volume is a percent between 0 and 100 where 0 is no sound and 100 is max.
 By default, this command will set the volume at 80%.
 The volume is not very loud on these, so 100% isn't too terrible to hear.
+This only works for the speak command.
+Does not affect the beeps or tone commands.
 ```
 from modules.robot import *
 robot = Robot()